yotamMoshe7/React-Products-Management-App/README.md

 # React-Products-Management-App
 A products list management app, using React js, Redux, Firebase and Local Storage.
-The product list is persisted across page loads.
+The product list is persisted across page loads, Display 4 products on each page.
+Allow moving to the next and previous pages.

 ## Link to app:
 https://yotammoshe7.github.io/React-Products-Management-App/